astropy/photutils/docs/user_guide/grouping.rst

 Introduction
 ------------

-In Point Spread Function (PSF) photometry, a grouping algorithm can be used to combine stars into groups that can be fit simultaneously.
-The goal is to separate the stars into groups such that the profile of each star does not extend into the fitting region of any other star.
-This reduces the number of stars that need to be fit simultaneously, which can be computationally expensive.
+In Point Spread Function (PSF) photometry, the PSF model fit for a given star can be affected by the presence of the profile of neighboring stars.
+In this case, a grouping algorithm can be used to combine neighboring stars into groups that can be fit simultaneously.
+The goal is to separate the stars into groups such that the profile of each star in the group does not extend into the fitting region of a star in another group.
+Creating groups reduces the number of stars that need to be fit simultaneously, which can be computationally expensive.
+Simultaneous fitting of all stars in an image is generally not feasible, especially for crowded fields.

 Stetson (`1987, PASP 99, 191
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_),